top of page

 What NOT to Do

-Of course, knowing what your options are and actually saving for retirement successfully are two entirely different things.
+Of course, knowing what your options are and actually saving for retirement successfully are two entirely different things, especially when you aim to save for retirement in vet practice.
 Unfortunately, there are plenty of mistakes to be made along the way – missteps that could end up costing you dearly in the long run.
 If you’re in the process of planning your retirement savings strategy, here are a few things to avoid:

 1. Waiting too long.
 (The best time to start saving is NOW.)